cherise215/cherise215.github.io/_pages/about.md

 Bio
 ---

 Dr Chen (Cherise) Chen is a Lecturer in Computer Vision, at the Department of Computer Science, [University of Sheffield](https://www.sheffield.ac.uk/), and a core member of [Insigeno Institute](https://www.sheffield.ac.uk/insigneo), [Center for Machine Intelligence](https://www.sheffield.ac.uk/machine-intelligence), and [Shef.AI](https://shef-ai.github.io/) community.
 She is one of six academics leading the [Computer Vision research group](https://www.sheffield.ac.uk/dcs/research/groups/computer-vision) at Sheffield.
-She also currently holds honorary research fellow positions at both the University of Oxford and Imperial College London.
-Previously, she was a post-doc at [Oxford BioMedIA](https://eng.ox.ac.uk/biomedical-image-analysis/#ourresearch) group, University of Oxford, and the Computing Department at [Imperial College London](https://www.imperial.ac.uk/) (ICL).
+She also currently holds honorary research fellow positions at Imperial College London.
+Previously, she was a post-doc at [Oxford BioMedIA](https://eng.ox.ac.uk/biomedical-image-analysis/#ourresearch) group, University of Oxford in 2023, and the Computing Department at [Imperial College London](https://www.imperial.ac.uk/) (ICL) in 2022.
 She was also a research scientist at [HeartFlow](https://www.heartflow.com/).
 In 2022, she obtained her Ph.D. from the Department of Computing at Imperial College London, working closely with [Prof. Daniel Rueckert ](https://www.imperial.ac.uk/people/d.rueckert)and [Dr. Wenjia Bai](https://www.imperial.ac.uk/people/w.bai).
 Her doctoral thesis, entitled "Improving the domain generalization and robustness of neural networks for medical imaging," was featured in ComputerVisionNews magazine in 2022.

 <div class="row">
 <div class="column">